Manacor: Son in Custody, Mother in a Decaying Apartment — A Case That Raises Questions

 The key question: Why did no one intervene earlier?

 That is the central question hanging over this case.
-In a small town like Manacor, where people know each other on the plaza, it seems hard to imagine that deteriorating health or an empty refrigerator could go unnoticed for months.
+In a small town like Manacor, as reported in Manacor: No murder — but many questions remain, where people know each other on the plaza, it seems hard to imagine that deteriorating health or an empty refrigerator could go unnoticed for months.
 But shame, limited mobility, family power dynamics or the fear of being wrong can make the visible invisible.
 Often it is not indifference but powerlessness.

 Accusation against the son: Abuse and financial exploitation

 The son, who lived in the same apartment, was arrested on the day of the operation.
 He is suspected of having physically abused his mother, siphoned off her pension and neglected her over a long period.
 A court protection order forbids him from contacting the apartment.
-Such cases show how closely physical violence, emotional harassment and financial exploitation are often intertwined.
+Such cases, like Fatal Discovery in Son Macià: A Case Raising Questions about Protecting Older People, show how closely physical violence, emotional harassment and financial exploitation are often intertwined.

 A blind spot: Financial control as a lever of neglect